Separation anxiety may be preventable with proper socialization and training when a puppy

 Yet, most owners will need to deal with the damage or vocalization immediately.
 During initial retraining it may be best to hire a dog sitter, take your dog to work, find a friend to care for your dog for the day, board her for the day, or arrange to take some time off from work during retraining.
 Crate training or dog proofing techniques may work for those dogs that already have an area where they are used to being confined.
 For dogs with separation anxiety, crates should be used with caution because they can promote intense escape attempts and may result in fairly serious injuries.
 It is important to choose a room or area that does not further increase your dog's anxiety.
 Your dog's bedroom or feeding area may therefore be most practical.
-Booby traps might also be used to keep the dog away from potential problem areas (see Using Punishment Effectively).
-For vocalization, anti-bark devices may be useful in the short term (see Barking in Dogs), but your dog will continue to remain anxious; for some dogs, the motivation to vocalize may be too strong for these products to be effective.
-Anti-anxiety drugs and pheromones may also be useful for short-term use, until the owner has effectively corrected the problem.
+Booby traps might also be used to keep the dog away from potential problem areas.
+For vocalization, anti-anxiety drugs and pheromones may also be useful for short-term use, until the owner has effectively corrected the problem.

 How can mydog be retrained so that it is less anxious during departures?

 Since the underlying problem is anxiety, try to reduce all forms of anxiety prior to departure, at the time of departure, and at the time of homecoming.
 In addition, your dog must learn to accept progressively longer periods of inattention and separation while you are at home.

 What should be done before departures?